Warning: may contain content of an ironic, satirical or not strictly true nature

 Mr Jones will not touch clams, cockles, crab, lobster, mussels, langoustines, scampi, prawns, oysters, shrimps, scallops, whelks or winkles.
 He is strongly averse to anything that tastes, smells or sounds like an insult, hair style or lady bit.

 Vegetables are no problem.
 Aside, of course, from the likes of aubergines, marrows and courgettes.
 Cauliflower is OK – but not with cheese sauce.
 Andy hates parsnips, but loves swede and carrots.
-He is partial to the odd bean so long as it is runner, baked or French.
+He is partial to the odd bean, so long as it is of the runner, baked or French persuasion.
 He gags, however, at the very mention of butter beans and has severe reservations where beans of the broad variety are concerned.
 Peas, asparagus, mushrooms, garlic, and shallots are all cheerfully tolerated.
-He will not endure onions, however, in pieces any larger than 1.2 cm - and least of all in the form of rings.
+He will not endure onions, however, in pieces any larger than 1.2 cm – and, least of all, in the form of ‘rings’.

 Andy is very fond of cabbage, the Savoy variety in particular.
 He is also moderately tolerant of spinach, sweetcorn, beetroot and cooked celery.
 Brussel sprouts might be OK, provided they have been boiled with a cross cut into the stem.
 Andy requires that vegetables be served plain and not mixed.
 Ideally, he prefers a plate with individual compartments for different foodstuffs, such as those provided to small infants or on aeroplanes.